 This task provides funding for a statewide selective traffic enforcement project.
 The primary emphasis will be speed enforcement throughout the year.
 A PI&E campaign will supplement enforcement.
-This project will conduct increased enforcement with primary emphasis on speed during one specified period (mobilization) during the year.
-In conjunction with enforcement activities there will be a statewide public information and education and enforcement campaign that will emphasize speed laws.
-Section 402 funds will provide for selective enforcement pay (compensated at a rate of no more than one and one half times an officer's regular hourly rate) and applicable fringe benefits.
+This project will conduct increased enforcement with primary emphasis on speed limit laws during one specified period (mobilization) during the year.
+In conjunction with enforcement activities there will be a statewide public information and education and enforcement campaign that will emphasize speed limit laws.
+Federal funds will provide for selective enforcement pay (compensated at a rate of no more than one and one half times an officer's regular hourly rate) applicable fringe benefits, and radar/laser speed measurement devices (costing less than \$5,000 per unit).